Sneak Peek

 Leveraging Imposter Syndrome

-Imposter syndrome is a universal human experience yet it's consistently associated with exhaustion, fear, freezing, and even burnout.
-In this month's TIGNUM Thought, Brian Wade reframes imposter syndrome so it can be leveraged for growth.
+Imposter syndrome is a universal human experience, yet it's consistently associated with exhaustion, fear, freezing, and even burnout.
+This TIGNUM Thought teaches you how to reframe imposter syndrome to use it as a catalyst for growth.

 Imposter Syndrome.
 Just the name alone sounds like something to avoid and something that might make you wind up in the hospital or worse.
 Much of what you may have read or heard paints it in a negative light.
 It’s been linked to exhaustion, fear, freezing, and, most recently, burnout.
 It also seems like now, even if someone feels just a tiny bit nervous before doing a big task, they label it “Imposter Syndrome.”
 The irony is that Imposter Syndrome is probably one of the most universal experiences humans share and one of the most misunderstood.